-- 1. Duke of Edinburgh's Award
+- 1. Duke of Edinburgh's Award: Gold is undertaken in Year 12

-- Debating.
-The Senior debating squad meets every Wednesday lunchtime and travels to a range of competitions throughout the year.
-This squad is open to students from Years 10 to 13.
+- 2. Debating.
+The Senior debating squad meets weekly and travels to a range of competitions throughout the year.
+This squad is open to students from Years 10 to 13

 - 3. Microbiology Club

 - 4. Economics Society

 - 5. Psychology Society

 - 6. Game of Loans

 - 7. Medical Society

-- Oxbridge / High Achievers.
-This group is open to students from Year 10-13 who are considering an application to an Oxbridge or other highly competitive University.
+- 8. Oxbridge / High Achievers.
+This group is open to students from Year 10-13 who are considering an application to Oxford or Cambridge, or other highly competitive Universities.